 - Theft crimes may be classified by specific types: shoplifting, theft by extortion, and theft by deception.

 - First-time nonviolent offenders may be eligible for several state programs that allow them to maintain a clean record.

 Accused of a theft crime?
 Get your charges reduced, dismissed, or dropped.

 Being charged with a theft crime can be frustrating, scary, and confusing.
 These charges have potentially life-altering consequences (including jail time) and must be addressed vigorously with the help of the strongest advocate you can find.

 The criminal defense attorneys at Breslow Law Offices have successfully combated criminal theft and fraud charges for more than 45 years.
 The firm advocates ferociously for clients charged with grand larceny throughout Essex County, Verona County, Ocean County, and New Jersey.

-The attorneys at Breslow Law Offices have previous experience as prosecutors of theft and fraud crimes; Mr. Breslow served in the Organized Crime Unit of the Attorney General's Office, where he was exposed to large-scale theft and fraud operations.
+The grand larceny defense lawyers at Breslow Law Offices have previous experience as prosecutors of theft and fraud crimes; Mr. Breslow served in the Organized Crime Unit of the Attorney General's Office, where he was exposed to large-scale theft and fraud operations.
 Now, he employs this unique knowledge and expertise to combat the State's case against his clients.

-Speak with a criminal defense lawyer about your grand larceny charges today
+Speak with a New Jersey grand theft larceny defense lawyer about your grand larceny charges today

 Don't wait if you have been charged with grand larceny in New Jersey.
 Let the skilled criminal defense attorneys at Breslow Law protect your rights.